anandraaj24/personalLLD/speed-optimization.md

 the animation update+paint logic should be executed first then all other logic in the background.

 monitor text to html ratio of the page.

+use rendering method which is best for your page and which makes the page speed more faster.

+use service workers to cache page + for offline use.